AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/engagement-canvas/settings-tab.md

 ---
 # Settings Tab {#settings-tab}

 The Settings tab is home to all your campaign settings, including the same permission sets and access as the Schedule tab.
-CHANGES IN THIS TAB WILL NOT DISRUPT???
-It will not disrupt any existing campaign settings.
+VISITING THIS TAB WILL NOT DISRUPT???
+CONSIDER DROPPING OR REWORDING - LOPA WILL CONFIRM - It will not disrupt any existing campaign settings.

 It includes the following three sections.